Fort Polk Soldiers awarded for work at North Fort Screening Site

 |0

-This work, Fort Polk Soldiers awarded for work at North Fort Screening Site [Image 2 of 2], by Angie Thorne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Polk Soldiers awarded for work at North Fort Screening Site, by Angie Thorne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT